GoogleCloudPlatform/java-docs-samples/auth/src/main/java/com/google/cloud/auth/samples/customcredentials/okta/README.md

-# Running the Custom Okta Credential Supplier Sample
+# Running the Custom Okta Credential Supplier Sample (Java)

 This sample demonstrates how to use a custom subject token supplier to authenticate with Google Cloud using Okta as an external identity provider.
 It uses the Client Credentials flow for machine-to-machine (M2M) authentication.